Bira/octopus-carnival/_drafts/wir-mm3-4e-demon-ultrodemon.md

 As its triggered actions, the schemer has a middling version of Variable Resistance, which gives Resistance 20 but only works once per encounter.
 It also has **Self-Preservation**, which triggers when an enemy bloodies it.
-It causes the schemed to teleport and swap places with an ally within 10 squares, and gives the ally a chance to make a free basic attack against the triggering enemy.
+It causes the schemer to teleport and swap places with an ally within 10 squares, and gives the ally a chance to make a free basic attack against the triggering enemy.